Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Counting Majority-Minority Districts with Noise

-We examine the MMD discrepancies in the 54 geographies where our ensembles found at least one MMD (28 lower house, 26 upper house).
+We examine the MMD discrepancies in the 52 geographies where our short burst ensembles found at least one MMD (27 lower house, 25 upper house).
+Full results are included in Table~\ref{tab:mmd_discreps} in Appendix~\ref{app:methods}.
 Different geographies experience very different levels of MMD discrepancy.
-Some geographies experience very minor discrepancies; others very significant (e.g., 2.68\% of OH upper house plans have non-zero discrepancies, compared to 63.45\% of MS lower house plans).
+Some geographies experience very minor discrepancies; others very significant (e.g., 0.9\% of CA lower house plans have non-zero discrepancies, compared to 78.9\% of MS lower house plans).

 Still, some patterns we see in the GA house generalize to almost all geographies.
 First, positive MMD discrepancies---more MMDs according to DEMO than SWAP---are both more frequent and larger in magnitude than negative discrepancies.
 Second, plans with more MMDs have greater discrepancies.
-Moreover, we observe that MMD discrepancies are generally greater in lower houses than in the (typically smaller) upper houses within the same state.
+Finally, we observe that MMD discrepancies are generally greater in lower houses than in the (typically smaller) upper houses within the same state.

-We briefly compare the MMD discrepancies observed in in our \bursts ensembles to those observed in our \vanilla ensembles.
-The \bursts ensemble generally has greater MMD discrepancies than \vanilla ensemble.
-In the \vanilla ensemble, the non-zero discrepancy rate is 9\% and the mean discrepancy is 0.057.
-In the \bursts ensemble, those numbers are 56\% and and 0.77, respectively.
-Even so, the \bursts ensemble always succeeds in finding a plan with more MMDs than the \vanilla ensemble in the same geography, even accounting for the greater MMD discrepancies.